Ohio Osteopathic Foundation

 - Leadership Fund

 - Health Policy Fellowship Grant

 The Ohio Osteopathic Foundation (OOF) is the charitable arm of the Ohio Osteopathic Association (OOA), founded in 1963 to support osteopathic education and research in the state of Ohio.
 From June 1975 until April 1983, the OOF was funded by a mandatory assessment, unanimously approved by the OOA House of Delegates.
 The assessment was restricted to support the Ohio University Heritage College of Osteopathic Medicine (OU-HCOM) and raised more than $1 million to support development of the college.
 Today, the OOF depends on tax-deductible contributions and grants from other foundations and governmental agencies to carry on its work.

 The Ohio Osteopathic Association also donates $25 to the Ohio Osteopathic Student Loan Fund in the name of a deceased member at the time of death.
 Endowment funds, in the name of the donor, can be established by gifts or bequests of $10,000 or more.
-Request more information about planned giving from Jon Wills, or
+Request more information about planned giving from the OOA office.

 The Ohio Osteopathic Association celebrated its 110th anniversary on December 31, 2008.
 To mark the occasion, a new walkway with engraved bricks is being installed at the OOA headquarters in Columbus.